 THE MAGICIAN: The Vice President of Engineering of a Fortune 500 company, a Ph.D. scientist, a genius himself, nicknamed me “The Magician.”
 The VP gave me that nickname after I solved several complex, “Impossible” problems.
 A few problems were so complex that some of the other senior engineers didn’t even understand the problem, let alone could solve the problem.
 I did what a magician does; I did the “Impossible”.

 The Smartest: The founder of a high-tech company once introduced me as the smartest person in the company.
 It took me by surprise; I knew it wasn’t true.
 Half of the 300 employees had advanced degrees; twenty had a Ph.D.; I had a BS in Electronic Engineering, summa cum laude (highest academic honors, all As).
-I did not know as much as they knew in their specialties, but I would go to them for information when I needed help.
+I did not know as much as they knew about their specialties, but I would go to them for information when I needed help.
 These experts were always happy to talk to me because I always gave them full credit.
 I may have been the most intuitive, the most creative.

 One project was antisubmarine warfare.
 This project analyzed sounds in the ocean to determine the type of submarine and its actions.
 It’s like an auto mechanic analyzing engine problems by sound.
 I was hired to double the analysis process speed, while keeping the cost increase below $1,000 per unit.
 I devised a new concept and made analysis not just twice as fast but 500 times faster.
 What took about 40 MINUTES to analyze, took only about 5 SECONDS to analyze using my design.
 That’s like comparing a person walking to a SR71 Blackbird, the ultra-fast spy jet plane… 500 times faster!
 My design also stored eight times as many sound signatures in the same memory space as the previous design.
 This unexpected improvement allowed the classification of not just Soviet submarines but also all allied submarines and all surface warships!
 That was a big unexpected bonus.
 The 500 times speed increase allowed processing of all of the additional submarines and surface warships faster and in much greater detail than before.
 And it cost $1,000 per unit LESS than the previous design.